FilipDominec/nihilnovi/README.md

 ## PAQ - presumably asked questions
 #### Q: Will this work on Windows?
-A: The choice of Python3+Matplotlib+GTK3 dependencies was made with Windows compatibility in mind, but we will have to test it out.
+A: Yes, Windows 10 with Anaconda are covered in the installation chapter.

 #### Q: The application freezes when opening an OPJ file saved by Origin 9 or newer
 A: Yes, this is a known issue of the `liborigin2` library; it is going to be replaced either by [importOPJ](https://svn.code.sf.net/p/scidavis/svn/branches/origin_import/importOPJ/README) or by [kaitai](https://github.com/kaitai-io/kaitai_struct) parser.